DenisTognolo/RPC-Portioning-Line/README.md

 ```bash
 catkin_make
 ```
-This is also necessary in the case you modify some of the codes, to also update executable files.
+This is also necessary in case you modify the code, in order to update the executable files.

 ### Run the simulation
 In order to run the simulation you can use one of the following commands: